shwang54/iccv2015_sjh/README.md

 Included: <br>
 1. script_test.m: Matlab script for basic use of the code.
 Simply type: <br>
   run script_test.m  <br><br>
-** Please understand that the dataset used in the paper cannot be publically relased.
+** Please understand that the dataset used in the paper cannot be publically released.
 The script contains a random matrix example to demonstrate the functionality of the algorithm.<br><br>
 2. RGEP.m: Main code for Regularized-generalized eigenvalue problem (R-GEP).<br><br>
 3. partial_trace_grad.m: Function for computing partial gradient of trace internally used in the script/code.<br><br>